MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 This is the login form's view.
 You'll need to:

 - [ ] Get the head and footer placed in the right spots, and
-- [ ] Get the username to persist if the form re-displays (see step 2, above).
+- [ ] Get the username to persist if the form re-displays, as mentioned in the `login.php` tasks.

 ---